tristanbrown/trackerbrowser/README.md

-# python-template
+# trackerbrowser
-A template for personal Python projects.
+A data browser for the database of SamAmco's TrackAndGraph app

+Designed to work with v3.1.0 of TrackAndGraph